Yi Ho-woo

-Yi Ho-woo (Hangul: 이호우) was a South Korean poet and journalist.
+Yi Ho-woo (Korean: 이호우; March 1, 1912 – January 6, 1970) was a South Korean poet and journalist.

-Life
+Biography

-Yi Ho-woo was born on March 1, 1912, in Cheongdo, Gyeongsangbuk-do, Korea.
+Yi Ho-woo was born on March 1, 1912, in Cheongdo, Keishōhoku Province, Korea, Empire of Japan.
 The name Lee Hou is the poet's pen name, and represented by Chinese characters different from those of his birth name.
 He graduated from Gyeongseong Je-il High School.
 Yi attended the Tokyo Arts University.
 He worked on the editorial and management boards of the Taegu Ilbo, going on to serve as the manatding editor and an editorial writer of the Daegue Maeil Shinmun.
 Yi debuted as a poet in 1940 when his work Moonlight Night was published in Munjang Magazine.

 Yi died on January 6, 1970.

 Work

 Yi was most famous for his emotional reserve and concern with reality as he wrote about the beauty of simple rural life.
 As a journalist, he was also aware of the inequities of his time, an awareness that fostered his work, particularly in the difficult times after national liberation and the Korean War.

 The Korea Literature Translation Institute, summarizes Yi's work and life: